Welcome to the mobility conference, which is taking place for the second time, so it's almost a tradition!

 Dinner together

-The conference day will be chaired by freelance journalist Marian Võsumets.
+The conference day will be moderated by a freelance journalist Marian Võsumets.

-Lunch, dinner and coffee breaks are free of charge for all participants, but to avoid (food) wastage, we kindly ask you to indicate at registration if you will be attending the dinner.
+Lunch, dinner, and coffee breaks are free for participants, but to prevent (food) waste, we ask that you indicate when registering whether you will be attending dinner.

 Location and accessibility information

-The conference will take place at the Von Krahl Theatre, Kalamaja, Telliskivi tn 60a-9.
-We recommend to come by train, tram or bus!
-If you are coming by car, please note that there are parking lots in the area, but they are all subject to a fee.
+The conference will take place in the Von Krahl Theatre, Kalamaja, Telliskivi tn 60a-9.
+We recommend coming by train, tram or bus!
+Those arriving by car should note that there are parking lots in the area, but they are all paid.
 Contact: Silvia Pärmann, silvia.parmann@rbe.ee